 Short answer: By design if you can dissect X at Y, you can edit X at Y.

 Install the latest WireEdit.
 No license is required.
 If you can't decode (dissect) the networking layer/stack of interest, let us know and we'll fix it.
-We can support any stack.
+We can support any network stack.

 Yes, the CLI version of WireEdit is available.

 You can replay a stateful packet exchange on a live wire with FlowCoder.

 Please check our FlowCoder product.

 Yes if you want to build "out of spec" or broken packets for testing purposes.
 Otherwise there is no need to edit the binary directly.

 No. Absolutely not.